International Fee Exemption

 A permanent resident is one of the following:

-- A person who has been granted “permanent resident” status, has not had that status revoked and is residing in Canada.
+- A person who has been granted “permanent resident” status, has not had that status revoked.

 - A person who has been approved “in-principle” for permanent resident status in Canada.
 Evidence of this is a letter which confirms that Citizenship and Immigration Canada has determined that he/she is eligible for immigration to Canada and meets the eligibility requirements to apply for permanent resident status in Canada.
 Such letters must be dated prior to the enrolment count date and presented prior to the enrolment report due date.